 The approach we describe in the following subsections is intended to provide a strong framework for undertaking projects that have a significant geospatial component.
 For example, the framework might be used to guide the process of preparing a response to an initial government-initiated RFI (request for information).
 It might subsequently used to help guide the development of a full-scale costed proposal in response to an RFP (request for proposals), or to address a subset of a larger project within which the geospatial element is a small element.
 Alternatively, the PPDAC methodology can be applied to problems in which the collection and analysis of particular datasets is the central task, as may be the case with primary environmental, socio-economic or epidemiological research.

 PPDAC is a flexible and dynamic methodology, not a rigid set of procedures or forms, and thus may be applied at several stages of a project.
 An example ‘case study’ of the use of the PPDAC approach is provided on the accompanying website under the section entitled RESOURCES.
-This case study examines the hypothetical response to an RFP covering noise mapping of urban areas (in order to produce maps of the type illustrated in Figure 3‑4, showing noise levels in Augsburg, Germany).
+This case study examines the hypothetical response to an RFP covering noise mapping of urban areas (in order to produce maps of the type illustrated in Figure 3‑4 and in the 3D vesion included at the front of this Guide, showing noise levels in Augsburg, Germany).
 The example is illustrative only and is not based on actual application of the PPDAC methodology to a specific project that has been implemented.
 However, it draws on a wide range of materials relating to this topic that have been developed at a national and international level.

 Source: Accon & DataKustnik GmbH, Germany

 In respect of problems that the GIS user is likely to meet there are a number of reasons for treating spatial problems as ‘special’.
 These include the following: